ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Introduction

 Object-centric representations are similar to the way humans reason and make predictions about the physical world \cite{battaglia2013simulation,lake2017building,kubricht2017intuitive,spelke1992origins}.
 Therefore, it is no wonder that these types of representations are deemed more interpretable \cite{mascharka2018transparency}.
 Object-centric representations can be recovered using classical approaches, such as wavelet representations \cite{papageorgiou1998general} and template matching \cite{betke1995fast}, as well as using deep learning.
 Unsupervised techniques are desirable, as they do not require labels but instead focus on intrinsic biases in the data.
 Two well-known unsupervised classes of architectures that can be used to create representations are variational auto-encoders (VAEs) \cite{kingma2013auto} and generative adversarial networks (GANs) \cite{goodfellow2014generative}.
 However, there are also other unsupervised approaches with similar capabilities \cite{kipf2019contrastive}.

 Usually, object-centric representation learning is done with VAEs.
 Popular representation learning approaches have been benchmarked by Yang and Yang \cite{yang2024benchmarking}.
 In general, these approaches can be divided into spatial-attention models and scene-mixture models \cite{lin2020space}.
 For spatial-attention models, the location and object properties are explicitly modeled.
 Scene-mixture models, on the other hand, decompose a scene into multiple layers, where each pixel is assigned to one layer \cite{greff2017neural,engelcke2021genesis}.
 The layers are also called slots \cite{locatello2020object}.
-Over time, object-centric representation learning has been curated such that it is now possible to learn representations of complex real-world data \cite{seitzer2022bridging}.
+Over time, object-centric representation learning has been advanced to the point that it is now possible to learn representations of complex real-world data \cite{seitzer2022bridging}.

 GANs are another powerful tool for image generation.
-Given a dataset, a generator network learns to create new data samples such that they follow the same statistics of the training dataset.
+Given a dataset, a generator network learns to create new data samples such that they match the training data distribution.
 A discriminator network tries to distinguish between real and fake data and teaches the generator.
 Their focus lies in generating images as a composition of multiple objects \cite{greff2020binding}.

 In addition to being used for directly inferring object representations, GANs have also been used to indirectly infer object properties.
 Of particular interest to us are Cycle-Consistent Generative Adversarial Networks (CycleGANs) \cite{zhu2017unpaired}, which consist of two separate GANs and two data domains.
 Each GAN transforms data from one domain to the other.
 In addition, there is a cycle consistency loss, which enforces that applying the generators of both GANs sequentially maps back to the original input.
 CycleGAN and its derivatives have been used for style transformations \cite{brunner2018symbolic,karras2019style,tmenova2019cyclegan}.
 Since segmentation is a type of style transformation \cite{thambawita2022singan}, CycleGANs can also be used for segmentation in both a supervised \cite{huo2018adversarial} and unsupervised environment \cite{chen2018semantic,ihle2019unsupervised}.
 The downside of these approaches is that they are not end-to-end, as they only segment the data but do not extract features directly.